Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Peaceful

-Why they’re perfect for beginners: Platies are colorful, active, and one of the hardiest freshwater fish.
-They come in many color varieties and are extremely forgiving of beginner mistakes.
+Why they’re perfect for beginners: Platies are colorful, active, and one of the most forgiving freshwater fish available.
+They come in dozens of color varieties and tolerate a wide range of water conditions with minimal complaint.

 Care Tips: